Clem0908/SmartDash/README.md

 It comes with a Server running in Java and an application for the smartphone.

+## Requirements
+- Java (JVM) 11
+- An Android device running Android 7.0 Nougat

 ## Running SmartDash
-Make sure to set up correctly Live for Speed OutGauge Cf. (_cfg.txt_) in order to send the UDP packets.

-First you need to run the Server **before** running LFS and then you can connect your smartphone according that you enter the right IP and port settings in the app.
+### On your computer:

+- Modify OutGauge values in your _cfg.txt_ from your Live for Speed folder as following:

+`OutGauge Mode 1
+OutGauge IP 127.0.0.1
+OutGauge Port 30001`

+- Running the Server on Windows: 'Win+R - cmd.exe - Enter - Navigate to where you downloaded SmartDash - java Server'

+- Running the Server on GNU/Linux: well, you know how to do it :) `java Server`

+- Select a port (e.g. 30002)

+- Select an IP address to send data (e.g. 192.168.0.255)

+- Run Live for Speed

+### On your Android device:

+- Install the apk

+- In 'Settings': select the same port and the same IP - 'Save'

+- Go back and click 'Connect'

+- Go for a drive and enjoy ! :)

 ## Roadmap / TODO